Planning on relocating to the Netherlands? Make your move easier with our ultimate checklist for moving to the Netherlands.

 When moving to the Netherlands, it’s essential your finances are in order to ensure you can support yourself and your family.
 This relates to any short-term money needs as well as long-term financial management, including:

-- Bank accounts: Research your banking options before you arrive, including retail banks and mobile banking options, It’s possible you can open a mobile bank account before you arrive.
+- Bank accounts: Research your banking options before you arrive, including retail banks and mobile banking options in the Netherlands.
+It’s possible you can open a mobile bank account before you arrive.
 For more information, read our guide to opening a bank account in the Netherlands.

 - Pensions, tax, and investments: Can your pension be transferred to the Netherlands?
 Will your investments be affected by your relocation?
-Find out before you move with our guide to the Dutch tax system and our guide to the Dutch pension system.
+Find out before you move with our guide to the Dutch tax system and our guide to Dutch pensions.

 - Insurance: Whatever your needs, make sure your family’s belongings have the protection they need by sorting out insurance premiums before you leave.
 For more information, read our guide to insurance in the Netherlands.